mariam-gogia/healthcarecrossapp/README.md

 **Framework**

-The project is written in Visual Studio, using Xamarin.Forms, C# and XAML files.
+The project is written in Visual Studio, using Xamarin.Forms, C# and XML files.